 The module of General Psycology is structured in 28 hours of frontal teaching, divided into lessons from 2 to 4 hours according to the academic calendar.
-Lectures will include theoretical lessons and possible seminars on the topics covered
+Lectures will include theoretical lessons and possible seminars on the topics covered.

-The General Sociology module is structured in 14 hours of frontal lessons which will be divided into lessons of one hour each in accordance with the academic calendar.
-The frontal teaching includes a theoretical component and a prevalently applied and participatory one, through debates, group work, instant tests, seminars.
+The module of General Sociology is structured in 14 hours of lectures which will be divided in lessons of one hour each according to the academic calendar.